Sammaye/yii2-abtest/README.md

 This will then print out a list of (for me):

     [
-        'Old Search' => 'new'
+        'Old Search' => [
+        	'name' => 'Old Search',
+        	'value' => 'old' // active
+        	// custom data could be housed
+        	// here from the configuration like "goal"
         ]
+    ]

-So, the key is name of the test and the value is the selected variant of the test.
+So, the key is name of the test and the value is the configuration object but with `values` replaced with only the active `value`.